 a.
 Technical and/or scientific background.

-Accurate, ready availability biological and management information will be critical to the ultimate success of the Fish and Wildlife Program.
-Information both provides the foundation for scientifically-based action and the means to evaluate the effect of action.
+The overall problem should be clearly identified with background history and scientific literature review, if a research project.
+Location should be specific, if relevant.
+Goals and objectives of the 1994 Fish and Wildlife Program (FWP), NMFS Biological Opinion, or other plans in relation to the proposed project should be stated and described in some detail.
+Indicate whether the foundation for scientifically-based action and the means to evaluate the effect of action.
 Information also provides the basis for educating decision-makers and the public as to the need for action.
 The issue at hand is not whether information is needed but rather what information is needed, how it should be developed, and how it should be made available.
 Each of these will be addressed in turn.
 Collectively they provide the rationale for StreamNet and for the continued inclusion of this critical data development activity in the FWP.